 Most existing literature reviews of studies on the nurse provided-care have focussed on the effect of nurses on patient outcomes.

-The general finding has been that greater nurse staffing as well as greater proportion of nurses in the health workforce is associated with better patient outcomes.
+The general finding has been that greater nurse staffing as well as greater proportion of registered nurses in the health workforce is associated with better patient outcomes.

 However, such studies generally did not consider the effect of nurse staff on both patient outcomes and costs of care, and therefore say little about the cost-effectiveness of nurse-provided care.